HL7/fhir-cow-ig/input/pagecontent/cancelling-and-modifying-requests.md

 Until the Fulfiller begins work (indicated by updating the Coordination Task to a status of In-Progress), the Placer may cancel that request by directly updating on the Coordination Task.status --> Cancelled.

-Once the filler has begun work, Placers must request canellation by creating and communicating a CancellationRequest Task.
+Once the filler has begun work, Placers must request cancellation by creating and communicating a CancellationRequest Task.
 This CancellationRequest Task has .code=Abort, a status of 'Requested', and the original Coordination Task in focus.

 The filler may accept or reject that Cancellation by updating CancellationRequestTask.status to Accepted or Rejected, and they MAY updat the status of the Coordination Task as well.